12 Domain-Name Debacles: 'Hillary Potter' for President and More

 In the off chance there’s a slipup, there’s always a cyber-squatter waiting for a payday.

-That, or something similar, is what happened to this list of companies and other prominent figures, including Donald Trump and running mate Mike Pence this week.
+That, or something similar, is what happened to this list of companies and other prominent figures, including Democratic presidential nominee Hillary Clinton and running mate Tim Kaine this week.

-For some, things ended well -- but after a decade or two.
+For some, things ended well -- but only after a decade or two.

 Since 1992, the domain name was owned by a man named Stu Grossman, an engineer and fan of inventor Nikola Tesla.
 The move forced Tesla to settle on the domain Teslamotors.com.
-However, Tesla’s web woes are at last over (for now) as Telsa.com now redirects to its main website.
+However, Tesla’s web woes are at last over as Tesla finally owns Tesla.com.

 2. Jeb Bush

 Earlier this campaign, JebBush.com mysteriously started redirecting to rival Donald Trump’s site.
 Though the millionaire’s camp didn’t exactly take credit for the change (most likely a result in a lapse of domain-name ownership), they were thoroughly entertained.

 Not that it matters much anymore since the Republican candidate dropped out of the presidential race.
 The domain has since been deleted.